- Bout lasts three minutes, or until 10 point cap.

 - Back of the knee

-Other ways to score points
+Other ways to score points:

 Afterblows and Doubles

-As these rules apply to other means of scoring: you cannot “afterblow” a disarm or ringout, nor may they be used to “afterblow” a hit.
+You cannot “afterblow” a disarm or ringout, nor may they be used to “afterblow” a hit.

 - Failing to obey or ignoring a referee’s instructions, including continuing to attack after a halt is called.

-- Deliberately or negligently injuring an opponent (or dangerous actions likely to do so) This covers not just banned techniques such as joint locks, but also uncontrolled strikes with the weapon.
+- Deliberately or negligently injuring an opponent (or dangerous actions likely to do so) this covers not just banned techniques such as joint locks, but also uncontrolled strikes with the weapon

 - Deliberately hitting illegal targets.

-- Throws and kicks.
+- Throws and kicks

 - Interfering with the conduct of the bout, calling halts without reason, repeated protests against referee’s calls without reason etc.